 Alexander Luft is a writer and teacher in Chicago.
-He is a Ph.D. candidate in the Program for Writers and the University of Illinois at Chicago and in the department of Music, Media and Cultural Studies at Macquarie University.
+He holds Ph.D.s from the Program for Writers at the University of Illinois at Chicago and from Macquarie University in Sydney, Australia.

 Alex’s fiction has appeared in Yemassee, Midwestern Gothic, The Coachella Review, TINGE and other literary magazines.
 He currently serves as a fiction reader for Quarterly West.
 You can read his work here.